Dean Mason (footballer)

 Dean Willford Junior Mason (born 28 February 1989) is an English-born Montserratian footballer.
 Primarily a right back, he has also played as a midfielder.
-Mason is a Montserrat international and holds the record as their most capped player.
+Mason is a Montserrat international.

 Club career

 Mason started his career with a short spell with Southampton's Academy.
 He then joined Barnet's youth side, and was signed up with the first team squad.

 After spending two years with Barnet, he signed for AFC Wimbledon where he helped them gain promotion and win the Conference South championship.
 He scored his debut league goal in his third appearance as a substitute on 16 August 2008 in a 3–1 home victory over Bognor Regis Town.
 In December 2008 he was loaned to Northwood.
 After promotion he was later released and joined Maidenhead United.
 This was short lived due to lack of playing time and he later joined Bishops Stortford.